excid3/noticed/README.md

 Notifiers are essentially the controllers of the Noticed ecosystem and represent an Event.
 As such, we recommend naming them with the event they model in mind — be it a `NewSaleNotifier,` `ChargeFailureNotifier`, etc.

 Notifiers must inherit from `Noticed::Event`.
-This provides all their functionality and allows them to be delivered.
+This provides all of their functionality.

-A Notifier exists to declare the various delivery systems intended to be used for that event _and_ any notification helper methods necessary in those delivery mechanisms.
-In this example we’ll deliver by `:action_cable` to provide real-time UI updates to users’ browsers, `:email` if they’ve opted into email notifications, and a bulk notification to `:discord` to tell folks on the Discord server there’s been a new comment.
+A Notifier exists to declare the various delivery methods that should be used for that event _and_ any notification helper methods necessary in those delivery mechanisms.
+In this example we’ll deliver by `:action_cable` to provide real-time UI updates to users’ browsers, `:email` if they’ve opted into email notifications, and a bulk notification to `:discord` to tell everyone on the Discord server there’s been a new comment.

 ```ruby
 # ~/app/notifiers/new_comment_notifier.rb